smithWEBtek/diet-planner-v8/blog.md

 		4. User Generated Quotes
 		5. Class based Quote, using JavaScript Object Model and method that adds to its prototype
 			* as opposed to writing out specific functionality in every script, the class object allows specific functionality to be added to the prototype (like a blueprint for an instance of the object).
 			* the example here is a class CelebrityMeal, which takes items from the database to construct an instance of 'CelebrityMeal'.
-Then, because the class Celebrity Meal was written with a method CustomQuote, we can called the customQuote function on any instance of CelebrityMeal, to get the displayed results.
+Then, because the class Celebrity Meal was written with a method CustomQuote, we can call the customQuote function on any instance of CelebrityMeal, to get the displayed results.
 			* this is demonstrated by clicking the button on home page: "New CelebMeal"